-Kathryn Leach is a third year student majoring in International Relations with a minor in History.
-Having traveled throughout her university years, Kathryn’s research interests include security and diplomacy, gender and Middle Eastern studies.
-Hoping to continue these studies abroad in a post-grad setting, Kathryn’s passion for activism continues to draw her towards human rights and foreign policy issues.
-She can be found arguing in classes across campus, cuddling with stray animals and pursuing her commitment to the perfect vinyl collection.
-She hopes to bring an international perspective to the Journal of Political Studies.
+Kathryn Leach is in her fifth and final year at UBC, majoring in International Relations and minoring in History.
+Having traveled throughout her university years, Kathryn’s research interests include post-conflict regions, gender and Middle Eastern studies.
+Hoping to continue these studies abroad in a post-grad setting, Kathryn’s passion for activism continues to draw her towards foreign policy issues and humanitarian aid.
+She can be found arguing in classes across campus, cuddling with stray animals or pursuing her commitment to befriending America's sweetheart, Tom Hanks.
+She is thrilled to be a part of the journal for a second year and is hoping to bring an international perspective to the Journal of Political Studies.

-Amelie Tolvin is in her first year with the Journal of Political Studies, and her third year as an undergraduate student at UBC.
+Amelie Tolvin is enjoying her second year with the Journal of Political Studies, and her fourth year as an undergraduate student at UBC.
 She is currently pursuing a major in Political Science and a minor in Russian.
 Her political interests include American foreign and domestic policy, security studies and conflict resolution, and the politics of Eastern European countries.
-After completing her undergraduate degree, Amelie intends to continue on to graduate studies and eventually law school.
-She is very excited to be a part of the JPS team and is looking forward to the year brings!
+After completing her undergraduate degree, Amelie intends to continue on to law school.
+She is very excited to return to the editorial board and is excited to see what this year brings!